 In the most recent Know Yourself Astrology Course we had a fascinating discussion on the shadow which got me thinking about how we can use this Pluto retrograde period to explore and come to terms with these unclaimed aspects of ourselves.
-For as Jungian analyst Aniela Jaffe puts it, “the shadow is the sum of all personal and collective psychic elements which, because of their incompatibility with the chosen conscious attitude, are denied expression in life,” and many of these elements are worth reclaiming.
+For as Jungian analyst Aniela Jaffe puts it, “the shadow is the sum of all personal and collective psychic elements which, because of their incompatibility with the chosen conscious attitude, are denied expression in life.”
+Many of these shadow elements are worth reclaiming.

-When we look directly at our shadow all the unclaimed parts of us, both those that are genuinely unhealthy and those we have learned to be ashamed of, become clear to us and we can then choose consciously what we wish to manifest.
+When we look directly at our shadow, all the unclaimed parts of us, both those that are genuinely unhealthy and those we have learned to be ashamed of, become clear to us .
+We can then choose consciously what we wish to manifest.
 This is Sun energy: bringing the shadow into the conscious light of awareness.
 But the process of exploration, the journey we take into the psyche during Pluto retrograde, is not always pleasant.

-However the shadow is not exclusively the realm of Pluto.
-It is also strongly associated with Saturn because it is often the authority figures in our life who teach us that certain parts of ourselves are not acceptable and should be suppressed.
+The shadow is not exclusively the realm of Pluto.
+It is also strongly associated with Saturn because it is mainly the authority figures in our life who teach us that certain parts of ourselves are not acceptable.
 These beliefs are then internalised and manifest as the voice within that brings self-doubt and self-censoring.
 Neptune also plays a role by allowing us to deny our inner shadow and to hide its truth from ourselves.

 If we don’t come to terms with our shadow we can begin to project it onto others.
-This can manifest as a tendency to look for a partner who has the qualities we find difficult to access in ourselves, such as gentleness or strength.
-However it can also come out in blaming behaviours, judging others for the qualities we cannot acknowledge in ourselves, even if they are as clear as day to our friends and family.
+This can manifest as a tendency to look for a partner who has the qualities we find difficult to access in ourselves.
+It can also come out in blaming behaviours, judging others for the qualities we cannot acknowledge in ourselves.

 How will Pluto retrograde affect you?

 If your chart is strong in the Scorpio archetype you’ll really feel Pluto retrograde, as will anyone who has Pluto personalised in the chart as a ruling planet or in aspect to the Sun, Moon or chart ruler.
-To better understand how this will affect you take a look at which house Pluto is transiting in your chart.
-For example in my chart Pluto in moving through my 8th House and is conjunct my natal Sun, Moon and Venus.
+To better understand how this transit will affect you take a look at which house Pluto is passing through in your chart.
+For example in my chart Pluto in moving through my 8th House and is right on top of (conjunct) my Vertex point.

 If Pluto retrograde transits one of your natal planets the issues it brings up may feel very raw and personal.
 If this is the case remember that the best way to work with Pluto is to surrender.
-Often he will take something from you that you feel very strongly about, even something as important as a job, home or relationship, but if you can let it go you will be given something far more valuable in return.
+Often he will take something from you that you feel very strongly about, even something as important as a job, home or relationship, but if you can let it go you will be given something far more valuable in return: peace of mind.

 If you have Pluto retrograde natally the shadow self is something you may already feel quite familiar with.
 Perhaps you have a dark side, a secret self that only a few trusted others ever see.
 For you this may be a time of questioning whether these darker aspects of self really need to be hidden, and if so whether they contribute to your well-being.